Hoopoes/CodersInventory/docs/root/environment/deep-learning/torch.md

 This guide walks you through setting up PyTorch in a Poetry-managed Python project.
-You can configure PyTorch for either CPU or NVIDIA GPU (CUDA 12.1) support.
-If you need a different CUDA version, you should check the official PyTorch index to find the correct source URL.

 ## 🔍 Checking for Compatible PyTorch Versions